OmarMiniesy/Notes/Docker/Docker.md

 > A container is a process which runs our application outlined by the image.

-Containers are independant processes, and they are isolated from other process on the computer.
+Containers are independent processes, and they are isolated from other process on the computer.

 ---